michaelhuettermann/otello/oci/README.md

-## OCI Observability & Management: APM, Monitoring, Metrics
+## OCI Observability & Management: Monitoring, Metrics, Tracing

 In OCI, advanced observability features are located in the Application Performance Management section, *APM* in short.